Lycraon/Walltaker-for-WallpaperEngine/README.md

 Changes the absolute position of image/video (uses top left corner) <br>
 shifts image by selected pixels in x(vertical) and y(horizontal) position <br>
 unit: px

+## Reaction dropdown / Reaction preset packs

+Tick the boxes whose presets you want to use.<br>

+### Custom Reactions
+If Custom Reactions is ticked you get 6 Textboxes in wich you can put whatever text you want.<br>
+Custom Reactions will show up as first entries of the dropdown .

 # Currently looking into: